Table of Contents

 3. Finally, if you prefer to track mobile traffic in Google Analytics, go to Reports > User > Tech > Tech details.
 Scroll down to see mobile, desktop, tablet, and smart TV traffic.

-By default, Google Analytics shows engagement metrics on its opening page (which you’re probably familiar with).
-This includes SEO metrics such as pages per session, average time per session, and bounce rate found in GA-4.
+By default, Google Analytics shows engagement metrics on its opening page.
+This includes SEO metrics such as pages per session, views, and average time per session.

 Alternatively, use AgencyAnalytics to consolidate these metrics to track (alongside other SEO metrics, if you choose).
 That way, you’ll see the overall SEO picture more clearly.

-No need to get lost in a haystack of data.
+No need to get lost in a haystack of data points.
 Use AgencyAnalytics to show Google Analytics metrics in a visually appealing format–sign up for a free 14-day trial today!

 While the above SEO metrics measure the engagement of visitors once they're on your client’s site, tracking organic CTR (click-through rate) is a measure of engagement while the user is still on the SERP.

-This is directly tied to the keyword query clicks (#2 on our list) but looks deeper at the combination of impressions and clicks to provide insights into the click-through rate.
+This is directly tied to clicks (#2 on our list), but it looks deeper at the combination of impressions and clicks to provide insights into the click-through rate.

 If you’re observing low CTRs, ask a few key questions like: